kenchoong/setel2/README.md

 Now you can access the API documentation at [localhost:7000/api](http://localhost:7000/api) and all the resource will be deployed in K8s cluster.

-> Note: You may be will experience a error when you hit `POST /orders` in Swagger, due to "I dont know what is the reason", the `Order Service` just cant connect with
-> `mongodb` service, and Mongodb just wont initialize the admin database when 1st created, may be you can give me a hint.
+> Note: You may be will experience a error when you hit `POST /orders` in Swagger, due to "I dont know what is the reason", the `MongoDB service` just not initialize the Init database and create a new user inside it when the pods, only happened when using Helm, may be you can give me a hint,.
 I jam all this out in a very short period of time(Not an excuse), and right now I really dont have time to solve this, therefore I left it here first.
 This for demostration purpose, I hope it enough.

 ```
 // check all the resource in dashboard